StefanoGaspardone/Participium/README.md

   The server will be running at <http://localhost:3000>.

-  A swagger documentation is available at <http://localhost:3000/api/docs>.
+  An API documentation is available at <http://localhost:3000/api/docs>.

   Moreover, the [telegram bot](#telegram-bot) is initialized and will be running at <https://t.me/ParticipiumSE05Bot>.